 Nobody likes dark and dreary houses.
 A little bit of sunlight can change the entire appearance of a house.
 Sometimes this means having a window or two installed.
 It can make your house feel bright and welcoming and be all you need to attract potential customers.

-Death in the Home or Rumors of Hauntedness
+7. Death in the Home or Rumors of Bad Juju

 This might seem silly, but several home sellers have pointed out that people are very hesitant about buying houses that are reported to have had a death in them or have rumors about the house being haunted.
 Despite the home sellers’ best efforts, a lot of clients report having a bad feeling about buying a house where the death occurred.